 How to stimulate active teaching and learning

 Here, active learning methods are explained so that you can use them for your next class.
-The methods will encourage students to actively participate in class, helping them to achieve a deeper, long lasting learning.
+The methods will encourage students to actively participate in class, helping them to achieve a deeper, long lasting learning experience.

 You can enable subtitles by pressing the CC icon on the video